fightformanhood/fight-for-manhood-site/src/program.md

       <h1>The Fight for Manhood</h1>
       <p>
         This is a 10-week crucible for men who refuse to drift.
-        We’re not polishing your image.
-We’re pulling you into the light—into identity, responsibility, and real brotherhood.
+        You don’t spectate.
+You step into the fight.
       </p>
       <div class="subline">High challenge.
 High support.
 Confidential.
 Men only.</div>